1willcobb/readme_generator/README.md

 ## Description

-This project is a simple readme generator that utalizes the command line and node.js.
+This project is a simple readme generator that utilizes the command line and node.js.
 Follow the prompts and the app will generate a professional readme

 ## Table of Contents